-The performing edition (Option 4), which will be assessed as part of the examination process, should be submitted to the relevant Moodle folder by 5.00pm on Monday 29 April 2024.
+The performing edition (Option 4), which will be assessed as part of the examination process, should be submitted to the relevant Moodle folder by 5.00pm on Monday 5 May 2025.

-Candidates will prepare a short written introduction to their transcription of no more that 1000 words (with no footnotes or bibliography).
+Candidates will prepare a short written introduction to their transcription of no more than 1000 words.
+Footnotes can be included but count towards the word limit; any bibliography or inclusion of sung texts and translations will not count towards the word limit.
 The essay should include introductory information about the composer and source, with a more detailed discussion of their chosen piece, including the text, liturgical function (if any), and any issues that might have arisen during the editing process.
 Notes to the performer should also be included, which may cover choices of tempo, performing pitch, dynamics and the application of music ficta.